Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel5.md

 #### Returns

-A Boolean value of true if the Actions panel is found; false otherwise.
+boolean; A Boolean value of true if the Actions panel is found; false otherwise.

 #### Description